sumcoinlabs/sum-price-1year/README.md

 # sum-price-1year $USD

-SQL data in 1 minute time intervals in $USD for Sumcoin from Feb 10 18' - January 24 20'
+SQL data in 1 minute time intervals in $USD for Sumcoin from Feb 10 18' - Feb 1 20'